USS Silversides (SS-236): Fourth patrol: December 1942 – January 1943

 Silversides departed Brisbane on 17 December 1942 and set course for New Ireland for her fourth war patrol.
 While far out at sea on the night of 22 December, the submarine's medical orderly, Pharmacist’s Mate First Class Thomas Moore, performed a successful emergency appendectomy on Fireman Second Class George Platter, using ether as anesthesia and rudimentary tools primarily fashioned from kitchen utensils.
-With the operation over at 3:00 on 23 December, the submarine surfaced only to be immediately forced down by a Japanese destroyer and compelled to endure a severe depth charge attack.
-Thinking herself safe, Silversides surfaced only to find the destroyer still there.
+With the operation over at 03:00 on 23 December, the submarine surfaced, only to be immediately forced down by a Japanese destroyer and compelled to endure a severe depth charge attack.
+Thinking herself safe, Silversides surfaced, only to find the destroyer still there.
 Additionally, a Japanese airplane had arrived on the scene and proceeded to drop three bombs on the submarine, severely damaging her bow planes and causing them to lock on full dive.
 Silversides managed to level off just short of crush depth and eventually evaded the enemy ship before surfacing to recharge her batteries and effect emergency repairs.

-While off Truk on 18 January 1943, Silversides torpedoed and sank her largest target of the war, the 10,022 ton oil tanker Toei Maru.
+While off Truk on 18 January 1943, Silversides torpedoed and sank her largest target of the war, the 10,022-ton oil tanker Toei Maru.
 Two days later, the submarine had one of her most productive days of the war.
-After paralleling a convoy throughout the daylight hours, she moved on ahead at sundown and lay in wait (an end around position).
+After paralleling a convoy throughout the daylight hours, she moved on ahead at sundown and lay in wait (an "end around" tactic).
 As the targets moved into range, Silversides fired torpedoes at overlapping targets and sank three enemy ships—the cargo ships Surabaya Maru, Somedono Maru, and Meiu Maru.
-The attack had scarcely abated when it was discovered that an armed torpedo was stuck in a forward torpedo tube.
-Since it was impossible to disarm the torpedo, the commanding officer decided to attempt to refire it, an extremely dangerous maneuver.
+The attack had scarcely abated when an armed torpedo was found to be stuck in a forward torpedo tube.
+Since disarming the torpedo was impossible, the commanding officer decided to attempt to refire it, an extremely dangerous maneuver.
 The submarine moved in reverse at top speed and fired.
 The torpedo shot safely from the tube, disappearing as it moved toward the horizon.

 When a serious oil leak was discovered later that night, the submarine left the patrol area two days ahead of schedule and returned to Pearl Harbor on 31 January for a major overhaul.